maartenzam/interactive-publication/src/pages/data-size.md

 Source: [Frédérik Ruys](https://www.vizualism.nl/winnaar-infographicjaarprijs-2009/) for Financieele Dagblad

-More on horizon charts can be found on the <span class='internal-link'>[How to introduce less common chart types](how-to-introduce-less-common-chart-types)</span> and the <span class='internal-link'>[High data density visualisations](high-data-density-visualisations)</span> pages.
+More on horizon charts can be found on the <span class='internal-link'>[How to introduce less common chart types](how-to-introduce-less-common-chart-types)</span> and the High data density visualisations LINK pages.
 They can be produced with the [RAWGraphs](https://rawgraphs.io/learning/how-to-make-a-horizon-graph/) visualisation tool.